Battle of Red Bank: Aftermath

-Today
+The 1st Rhode Island Regiment, also known as Varnum's Regiment, the 9th Continental Regiment, the Black Regiment, the Rhode Island Regiment, and Olney's Battalion, fought with the Americans.
+The regiment included free African-Americans, enslaved people, and Native Americans.
+Masters of the enslaved people were to be paid fair market value for their slave upon completion of the war, at which time the enslaved person would be freed.

+Historical legacy

-Today, the site of the Battle of Red Bank is a part of the Gloucester County, New Jersey Parks system called Red Bank Battlefield Park.
+The site of the Battle of Red Bank is a part of the Gloucester County, New Jersey Parks system called Red Bank Battlefield Park.

 The 44 acre park is open to visitors during daylight hours.
 The Whitall House may be visited during more limited hours.
 An annual reenactment of the battle takes place on the park grounds in October.
 In the early 1980s, a lifeguard was on duty and swimming was permitted in the Delaware River.

 In June 2022, a mass grave containing the remains of what are believed to be 12 Hessian soldiers was discovered while excavating the outer defensive ditch of Fort Mercer.

+There is a historical marker at the battlefield that tells the story of the African American, enslaved people, and Native Americans who fought alongside the Americans with the 1st Rhode Island Regiment.